joedski/musings/General/AsyncData/README.md

 ```

 While the defined behavior is to discard any errors after the first (imitative of JS's Promise.all), it's unlikely in such a case you would not have access to those errors, and if there are specific errors messages, they should be rendered based on the specific errors, not from an aggergate.

+Obviously, if you need to check if a collection of elements has any `Waiting` in it without regard for `Error`, then just do `List.any (AsyncData.is AsyncData.Waiting) listOfAsyncData`.